 A staggering 50 percent of people in the United States alone will experience a mental illness at some point in their lives, according to a study led by Harvard Medical School and the National Institute of Mental Health (NIMH).

 More than 8.3 million American adults suffer from depression and anxiety, according to a 2017 study published in the journal Psychiatric Services.
 Plus, the 2016 U.S. Surgeon General’s report on addiction notes that more than 93 million people were suffering from substance use disorder (drugs or alcohol) in 2015.

-Given the enormity of mental and behavioral health issues that remain inadequately treated worldwide and the modest effectiveness of conventional treatments such as antidepressants and traditional psychotherapy, there remains an urgent need for therapies that address the root causes of these conditions.
+Given the enormity of mental and behavioral health issues that remain inadequately treated worldwide and the modest effectiveness of conventional treatments, there remains an urgent need for additional therapies that address the root causes of these conditions.

 * Dr. Ronald C. Kessler, Harvard Medical School, and the National Institute of Mental Health (2005)